Mark Lodato, Dean

 The S. I. Newhouse School of Public Communications’ mission is to educate ethical, visionary communicators whose goal is to establish an open marketplace of ideas guided by the First Amendment using contemporary professional practices.
 In the course of earning their degree, students are expected to achieve the following educational outcomes:

-LAW: Apply the principles and law of freedom of speech and press, in a domestic and global context.
+LAW: Apply the principles and laws of freedom of speech and press, in a global and domestic context

-Contribute to knowledge appropriate to the communications professions in which they work.
+CONTRIBUTE TO KNOWLEDGE: Contribute to knowledge appropriate to the communications professions in which they work

 Mark Lodato, Dean